Elon Musk’s Twitter faces exodus of advertisers and executives

 IPG, one of the world’s largest advertising companies, issued a recommendation on Monday for clients to temporarily pause their spending on Twitter because of moderation concerns, three people with knowledge of the communication said.

-IPG’s recommendation followed an announcement from General Motors, which said last week that it was temporarily suspending its advertising on Twitter.
-GM is a competitor of Musk’s electric vehicle company, Tesla.
+IPG’s recommendation followed an announcement from General Motors (GM), which said last week that it was temporarily suspending its advertising on Twitter.
+GM is a competitor of Mr Musk’s electric vehicle company, Tesla.

 IPG, a holding company with several agencies handling advertising spending, has clients such as American Express, Coca-Cola, Johnson & Johnson, Mattel and Spotify.